 The 'Delete selected operation' button enables to delete an existing operation, if none of your operation's expression is used in a View.

 The 'Execute' button executes the active operation.

-Brat “Export” functionality is not implemented in the current release, and will only be available for the official release.
+The 'Export' button enables to save the BRAT GUI output on either another format (Ascii, GeoTiff and KML) or in netCDF, and under another name wherever you prefer it.

 The 'Delay execution' feature is not implemented yet.